 - All literal sorcerers in The Dresden Files, as the term means a spellcaster whose magical abilities are limited to mostly destructive uses, lacking the subtlety of a true wizard.
 Most of their abilities also involve breaking one or more of the Laws of Wizardry, each of which carries a death penalty.
 Most notably Victor Sells from the first book, and Kravos from the third.
 Two full wizards who also fit this trope are Harry's former mentor Justin DuMorne and Cowl, a recurring enemy.

 - Saruman from The Lord of the Rings.
 He's actually The Mole, attempting to subvert the White Council of good wizards and sages while simultaneously making deals with the Dark Lord Sauron.
+In fact, he thinks that he can be the Dark Lord himself.
+Gandalf even points out that Saruman had turned Orthanc into a Poor-man's Barad-dûr.

 - In The Hobbit, we're led to believe that the vile Necromancer is an Evil Sorcerer.
 In The Lord of the Rings, it's revealed that it's actually Sauron himself.

 - Though he's actually a Physical God, Sauron is called a sorcerer in The Silmarillion as well, probably due to the largely mystical/spiritual nature of his particular power set.
-The Nazgűl all are also called sorcerers, though it's unclear whether they had their powers before getting their rings.
+The Nazgûl all are also called sorcerers, though it's unclear whether they had their powers before getting their rings.

 - Lord Voldemort from the Harry Potter novels.
 Bellatrix Lestrange also counts.
 Or anyone who regularly uses the Dark Arts.

-- Pryrates from the Memory Sorrow And Thorn books, who gets to be a trifecta: evil priest, Evil Sorcerer, and Evil Chancellor.
+- Pryrates from the Memory, Sorrow and Thorn books, who gets to be a trifecta: evil priest, Evil Sorcerer, and Evil Chancellor.

 - Theleb K'aarna, Yyrkoon and Jagreen Lern in Michael Moorcock's Elric of Melniboné stories.